zo0o0ot/speaker-page/content/slides/getting-net-interactive/index.md

 ???
 # The power is yours!

-What you can do with a .NET Interactive Notebook is going to be defined by you expertise and interest.
+What you can do with a .NET Interactive Notebook is going to be defined by your expertise and interest.

 Some possible ideas: